X

 | Proteus mirabilis | – |

-Amoxicillin is the first-line choice for a wide range of bacterial infections — from streptococcal tonsillitis to community-acquired pneumonia.
-The key is always evidence of, or reasonable suspicion of, a bacterial cause.
+Amoxicillin is the first-choice agent for a wide range of bacterial infections – from streptococcal tonsillitis to community-acquired pneumonia.
+What always matters is evidence of, or reasonable suspicion of, a bacterial cause.
 The table below shows the most important indications according to current guidelines.

 | Infection | Role of amoxicillin | Guideline status |